JosePedroDias/chess/README.md

     - introduce more tactical ideas to bot reasoning maybe?
     - (super secondary) support option to play against stockfish instead of my dumb bot
 - UI
+    - replace path + marker (which only firefox renders correctly) with polygon
     - buttons: new game / play on other side / export PGN
     - (you can currently do `copy(board.getPgn())` on the browser console and paste in sites such as http://lichess.org/paste )
     - animate pieces... (hard with the current internal rep)